Quicklinks

 • We might encourage sponsees to read the Living Abstinently booklet, alone or with us, as it is a great basis for discussion.

-• When they talk about life challenges, we listen with empathy, and if appropriate, we share how we apply the principles of recovery to challenges in our own lives.
-We remind sponsees that they can ask their Higher Power for help throughout the day.
+• When they talk about life challenges, we listen with empathy, and if appropriate, we share how we apply the principles of recovery to our own lives.
+We encourage sponsees to draw on the strength of their Higher Power throughout the day.

 • We remind them to take their recovery one day at a time.

-How can we begin to explain the three-fold nature of addiction?
+How can we explain the three-fold nature of addiction?

-While many newcomers come to FA focused on weight or their obsession with food, we can explain to them that a food plan alone is rarely sufficient treatment for a disease that is mental and spiritual, as well as physical.
-Sharing our own experience with the three-fold nature of this disease, we help sponsees view their behaviors through the lens of addiction and understand the need for guidance beyond a food plan.
+While many newcomers come to FA focused on weight or their obsession with food, we can explain that a food plan alone is insufficient treatment for a disease that is mental and spiritual, as well as physical.
+By sharing our own experience with the three-fold nature of food addiction, we help sponsees view their behaviors through the lens of addiction and understand the need for guidance beyond a food plan.

 Physical